aelij/spanify/docs/collections.md

 `CollectionsMarshal` provides **unsafe** access to a few of the basic collections.

+> [!IMPORTANT]
-:warning: The reason these methods are not members of the collection classes is that they're unsafe.
+> The reason these methods are not members of the collection classes is that they're unsafe.
 We recommend using them for performance-critical code.

+> [!IMPORTANT]
-:warning: Do not modify the collection while using values returned from these methods, as they provide direct references to internal arrays, which can be replaced during various operations.
+> Do not modify the collection while using values returned from these methods, as they provide direct references to internal arrays, which can be replaced during various operations.

 ### `List<T>`: `AsSpan`